To purchase paintings and to be added to my mailing list please send me a message on the contact page. Prices are plus p & p

 'Responses: between painters and poets' exhibition at Birdwood House Gallery, Totnes is a collaborative project between some members of Contemporary Mark Makers and Moor Poets, creating poems and paintings in response to each others’ work.

-Some of my work created during this time was also exhibited at the South West Academy of Fine and Applied Arts Open Exhibition at Exeter Castle also in November 2019.
+Some paintings were also exhibited at the South West Academy of Fine and Applied Arts Open Exhibition at Exeter Castle in 2019.